Iran sanctions spur boom for Pakistani diesel smugglers

 The illegal trade cooled in late 2010 when Iran cut fuel subsidies, narrowing profit margins for importers.
 But smugglers have gone into overdrive since late September, when growing pressure from Western sanctions caused the Iranian rial to lose forty per cent of its value against the dollar in a week, making diesel even cheaper for Pakistani buyers.

-Iran sets its diesel price at 4,500 Iranian rials a litre, (about 15 U.S. cents at the open market rate) - less than the price of mineral water.
-In Pakistan, a litre of smuggled diesel can sell for 104 rupees a litre (70 pence) -- cheaper than the official price of 112 rupees a litre.
+Iran sets its diesel price at 4,500 Iranian rials a liter, (about 15 U.S. cents at the open market rate) - less than the price of mineral water.
+In Pakistan, a liter of smuggled diesel can sell for 104 rupees a liter ($1.06) -- cheaper than the official price of 112 rupees a liter.

 In Baluchistan, diesel dealers are making so much cash that some passenger transporters are trading in buses to buy pick-up trucks sturdy enough to make the journey to the frontier across river fords and forbidding escarpments.